-Substance use and abuse have dramatically increased over the last couple of years.
-Primarily driven by the uncertainty and stress of a global pandemic, it's evident that Americans are turning to substance use to cope.
-Alcohol is still the most common drug of abuse in the U.S., and marijuana sales have skyrocketed.
-Alarmingly, alcohol-related deaths soared by more than 25% during COVID, and more than 100,000 Americans now die of drug overdoses.8 "Driven largely by surging rates of marijuana general U.S. workforce positives and steady rates of amphetamines positives, the rate of drug positivity remained stubbornly high despite seismic shifts to the workplace caused by the COVID-19 pandemic," said Barry Sample, Ph.D., senior director of science & technology at Quest Diagnostics9.
+Correlating with the record rise in Americans supporting marijuana legalization, substance use, in general, is also on the rise.
+Add in the uncertainty and stress of a global pandemic, it's obvious that Americans are turning to substance use to cope.
+Alcohol and marijuana sales have skyrocketed.
+Alarmingly, alcohol-related deaths soured by more than 25% during COVID, and more than 100,000 Americans now die of drug overdoses.
+10 "Driven largely by surging rates of marijuana general U.S. workforce positives and steady rates of amphetamines positives, the rate of drug positivity remained stubbornly high despite seismic shifts to the workplace caused by the COVID-19 pandemic," said Barry Sample, Ph.D., senior director of science & technology at Quest Diagnostics.
 "However, as we see upticks in hiring and many employees returning to the workplace, it is important that employers consider workforce drug testing as a way to keep the workplace, their customers, and the community safe."